pvivek259/farmerservice_flask/farmerservice/Readme.md

-farmerservice is a flask base project.
+farmerservice is a flask based project.

 farmerservice looks like